AzkaHafeez/portfoliogen/README.md

 # Portfolio Generator

-A student-focused portfolio builder that creates ATS-friendly, one-page portfolios in minutes.
-No design paralysis.
-No "what should I write?" stress.
+A student-focused portfolio/CV builder that creates ATS-friendly, professional two-column portfolios in minutes.
+No design skills needed — just fill in the form and export.

 ## Features

-### Guided Input
+### Guided 4-Step Wizard
-- **Step 1 - Basics**: Name, degree, university, email, GitHub, LinkedIn
+- **Step 1 — Basics**: Name, summary, contact info, and up to 2 education entries (each with degree, institution, location, date range, grade, and relevant coursework)
-- **Step 2 - Courses**: Select from common CS courses or add custom ones
-- **Step 3 - Skills**: Languages, tools, and frameworks with grouped buttons
+- **Step 2 — Skills**: Programming languages, tools, and frameworks with quick-select buttons and custom entries
-- **Step 4 - Projects**: Add 1-3 projects with problem/solution descriptions
+- **Step 3 — Projects**: Add 1–4 projects with role/subtitle, custom bullet points, impact statement, and tech stack
+- **Step 4 — Extras**: Spoken languages with proficiency levels, achievements, certifications, and additional info (clubs, orgs)

+### Two-Column CV Layout
+Professional two-column design with blue-accented section headings:
+- **Left column**: Name, summary, projects (with role, tech stack, bullets, impact), and educational background
+- **Right column**: Contact info, skills (grouped), spoken languages, certifications, and additional information

-### Auto-Written Bullets
+### User-Written Bullets
-The app automatically rewrites casual project descriptions into professional, recruiter-ready bullets.

-**Example:**
-- User input: *"Made a todo app using React and Firebase"*
-- Generated:
-  - *Built a React-based task management application with real-time Firebase integration*
-  - *Implemented using React, Firebase with real-time data synchronization*
+Write your own project bullet points — no auto-generated fluff.
+The app provides gentle formatting cleanup and tips to start with action verbs.

 ### Live Preview
-Real-time preview as you type.
-Clean, black & white, single-column layout optimized for ATS systems.
+Real-time side-by-side preview as you type.
+See exactly how your CV will look before exporting.

 ### Export Options
+- **Download PDF**: Opens a print-ready page — save as PDF from your browser
-- **Download HTML**: Get a standalone HTML file to host anywhere
+- **Download HTML**: Standalone HTML file you can host anywhere
-- **Copy Text**: ATS-safe plain text for pasting into applications
+- **Copy Text**: ATS-safe plain text for pasting into job applications
-- **Auto-save**: Data persists in localStorage
+- **Auto-save**: All data persists in localStorage automatically

 ## Tech Stack

-- **React + Vite** - Fast development and builds
+- **React 18 + Vite** — Fast development and hot module replacement
-- **Tailwind CSS** - Minimal, utility-first styling
+- **Tailwind CSS v4** — Utility-first styling
-- **Plain JS** - Bullet rewriting with pattern matching (no ML needed)
-- **localStorage** - Client-side persistence
+- **localStorage** — Client-side data persistence (no backend needed)

 ## Getting Started